Zeioth/zeioth-meta/README.md

 # zeioth-meta
 A futile attempt to have a resume of all my projects on a single page.

-## About third party data protection
-Please, understand that out of respect to my contractors, I can't disclose detailed information about projects I've woked on for third party companies.
-In most cases this include screenshots, and/or implementation details.

 ## Content I should write here?